coinsurenz/LibreTX/README.md

 ![](.gitbook/assets/wt4.png)

 * Enter the nSequence bytes.
-The user may enter what ever values they like in this field but they must be hex values  to be accepted and 4 bytes/8 characters \(eg- feffffff\) for the transaction to be valid.
+The User may enter what ever values they like in this field but they must be hex values  to be accepted and 4 bytes/8 characters \(eg- feffffff\) for the transaction to be valid.

 ![](.gitbook/assets/wt5.png)

 * The number of inputs and outputs.
 The output selection box will unlock the relevant number of input fields for output information.
 The input box is only used for the appropriate value when creating the transaction.
+Input fields are unlocked by selecting the approriate transaction type.

 ![](.gitbook/assets/wt6.png)

-* Enter the output amount\(s\).
-The amount to pay to each output address.
-This is in the same format as the _**Txin Amounts**_ above.
-As LibreTX has no connection to the blockchain it is the users responsibility to ensure these are below the total input amount for the transaction to be valid.
+* Enter the output amount\(s\).   input the amount you wish to pay each output scriptpubkey (more commonly known as a Bitcoin address).
+This is in the same format as the **Txin Amounts** above.
+As LibreTX has no connection to the blockchain it is the User's responsibility to ensure these are below the total input amount for the transaction to be valid.
 As with any Bitcoin transaction the fee paid is implied by the difference between the total inputs and the total outputs.
 The final transaction printout will display the transaction size, so if you wish to calculate a satoshi per byte fee you can enter a dummy amount here, calculate the size of the final transaction, ensure that the total outputs are exactly this amount less than the inputs then re-generate the transaction with the correct output amounts.

 ![](.gitbook/assets/wt7.png)